LunCoSim/lunco-sim/docs/LunCo Docs/LunCo-Space-Mission-Software-Overview.md

 - Highly rely on Python ecosystem
 - Hard to model whole solar system
-- Simulations are  build in Python, a free, but closed source program build on Unity only for visualisations
+- Simulations are  build in Python, a free, but closed source program build on Unity only for visualizations

 ### SPICE